phracker/textual-scripts/readme.md

 textual-scripts
 ---

-So I've spent some time getting serious about writing scripts for Textual IRC.
+Scripts for Textual IRC.
 These are mainly in AppleScript with other languages pinched in here and there.

 Drop these scripts in your `~/Library/Application Scripts/com.codeux.irc.textual` folder and let the fireworks begin!
 If this folder isn't present on your machine, create it and add these scripts.